Congressional leaders say they've reached agreement on government funding

 Washington — Congressional leaders announced Sunday they have reached an agreement on the overall spending level for the remainder of 2024 as they seek to avoid a government shutdown later this month.

-In a letter to colleagues, House Speaker Mike Johnson said that the $1.59 trillion deal includes $886 billion for defense and $704 billion for non-defense spending.
+The $1.66 trillion deal includes $886 billion for defense and $772.7 billion for non-defense spending, Democratic leaders said.

-The topline matches that of a bipartisan deal reached last year and includes changes to discretionary spending that was part of a side agreement between President Biden and then-House Speaker Kevin McCarthy.
-It cuts $6.1 billion in COVID-19 spending and makes modifications to IRS funding.
+The topline is slightly above the $1.59 trillion that was reached in a bipartisan deal reached last year and includes changes to discretionary spending that was part of a side agreement between President Biden and then-House Speaker Kevin McCarthy.
+It cuts $6.1 billion in COVID-19 spending and accelerates cuts to IRS funding.

 "The bipartisan topline appropriations agreement clears the way for Congress to act over the next few weeks in order to maintain important funding priorities for the American people and avoid a government shutdown," House Minority Leader Hakeem Jeffries and Senate Majority Leader Chuck Schumer, both New York Democrats, said in a statement Sunday.